capnmidnight/Primrose/README.md

 Primrose is a webVR framework that allows web developers to create virtual reality experiences for standard web browsers on desktop and mobile devices alike.

 webVR is an [experimental Javascript API](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API) that provides access to Virtual Reality devices and peripherals in the browser.
-See [webVR.info](https://webvr.info/) for more information and resources concerning webVR.
+See [webVR.info](https://webvr.info/) for more information and resources.

 # Getting started with Primrose